 This pasta is from the Liguria region of Italy, a costal province in the northwest.
 It's made a few ways, some make it like fusilli, rolling it on a skewer or dowel; the version I like to make is stretched and curled over a kitchen scraper.
-This is typically served with pesto, but would be great with any fine sauce; thick chunky sauces would need a heftier shape.
+This is typically served with pesto, but would be great with any thinner sauce, chunky sauces need chunky shapes!

 My favorite thing about this shape is that every person I make it with makes it a little differently.
 Some people make tight little spirals, others make fat less curly pieces.
 These can be a little daunting at first, but once you get it, the satisfaction of rolling a perfect spiral doesn't get old.
 Good luck, and definitely watch the videos at the end!